-Currently, there is a lack of information on this species' distribution and productivity on Michigan state forest lands.
-In addition the impacts of forest management practices on habitat use and nest productivity have not been evaluated.
-This project, which will continue over the next three years, entails systematic surveys on state forest lands, reconfirmation of historical nest sites, and monitoring productivity on a representative subset of nest sites in each state forest area (see Appendix I for five-year work plan, revisions in workplan are highlighted in red).
-Information gathered from surveys and nest monitoring can be used to identify core areas of nest site concentrations on state forest lands, identify areas that support long-term population viability, and facilitate development of management guidelines.
+Currently, there is a lack of information on this species' distribution and productivity in Michigan, including state forest lands.
+In addition, the impacts of forest management practices on habitat use and nest productivity have not been evaluated.
+This project, which will culminate in 2003, entails systematic surveys on state forest lands, reconfirmation of historical nest sites, and monitoring productivity on a representative subset of nest sites in each state forest area (see Appendix I for five-year work plan, revisions in workplan are highlighted in red).
+Information gathered from surveys and nest monitoring will be used to identify core areas of nest site concentrations on state forest lands, identify areas that support long-term population viability, and facilitate development of management guidelines.
 Further, this project, coupled with other related inventories (e.g., red-shouldered hawk inventories on state parks lands, natural areas, national forest lands, and state game areas) should facilitate assessment of the appropriate state listing status.
-This report focuses on the first three years of a six year study and includes an assessment of territorial re-occupancy, nest site re-occupancy, and nest productivity.
-Further, habitat data at the landscape and micro habitat scales from confirmed nest sites and random points are included in this report.
+This report focuses on the first four vears of a six year study and includes an assessment of territorial re-occupancy, nest site re-occupancy, and nest productivity.
+In addition, habitat data at the landscape and micro habitat scales from confirmed nest sites and random points are included in this report.